-The DSPXtra-HD offers the user input selection, gain control and a selection from a range of stereo/mono options.
-The audio is then routed through defeatable high pass and phase rotating filters.
+The DSPXtra-FM offers the user input selection, gain control and a selection from a range of stereo/mono options.
+The audio is then routed through defeatable high pass, phase rotating and pre-emphasis filters.
 A silence detector provides automatic primary to secondary input failure switching.